MyGet/MyGetDocs/Docs.Site/Docs/Walkthrough/Getting-Started-with-NuGet.markdown

 	To store your MyGet feed credentials in your account's roaming profile, you can use the latest NuGet Commandline tool (<a href="https://dist.nuget.org/win-x86-commandline/latest/nuget.exe" title="Click here to download the latest NuGet commandline tool">NuGet.exe</a>).

+	Also check out our blog post dedicated to this topic: <a href="https://blog.myget.org/post/2012/12/12/NuGet-package-restore-from-a-secured-feed.aspx" target="_blank">NuGet package restore from a secured feed</a>.

-	Execute the following script using your MyGet [feedUrl] and MyGet [username] , [password] and [apikey].
+	Execute the following script using your MyGet `feedUrl` and MyGet `username`, `password` and `apikey`.
-	Run this from a commandline where you have access to nuget.exe (or set the path to your nuget.exe in a system environment variable).
+	Run this from a command line where you have access to `nuget.exe` (or set the path to your `nuget.exe` in a system environment variable).

-	a. **Option A: Store credentials in machine-level nuget.config (non-transferable)**
+	a. **Option A: Store credentials in machine-level `nuget.config` (non-transferable)**

 	Register credentials for new package source: